PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ### Key Bindings for Predictions

 Key bindings control cursor movement and additional features within the prediction.
-To support users running Predictive IntelliSense on multiple platforms, key bindings are user-settable in the Shell and user’s PowerShell profile.
+To support users running Predictive IntelliSense on multiple platforms, key bindings are user-settable in the shell and a user’s PowerShell profile.

 Example of setting a key binding in the shell or user’s profile: